 To be honest, you won’t be feeling like IT.
 Your bundle of joy is absorbing your every waking thought.

 Part of you is loving it all: your partner, your new baby and the new family you make together… all of it.
 You’re just not loving IT.

 But that time will come again.
 In the midst of new motherhood, it might feel like that overstretched body of yours will never ping back into shape, or tingle to the touch, or bend into any of the inventive positions you used to enjoy in sex play… but post pregnancy sex will be fun again!
 Promise.

 But for now, concentrate on you, on healing and strengthening yourself physically and emotionally… on cherishing love, if not yet passion.
 Don’t rush your body.
 That birth thing was HARD.
 Your body needs time.
 Be nice to yourself.

 How long will it take?
 That’s personal to you.
 You’ll get there when you’re good and ready.

 Will sex after childbirth ever feel the same?
-Perhaps not exactly the same.
+It might feel different.
 It might even be better.
 And it will feel good.
 Will you love your body and feel sexy once more?
 Yes, definitely!
 You can restore your body confidence after childbirth, but it takes, time, effort and the right exercises.

-So relax about post pregnancy sex… the truth is most women who have given birth have their priorities right: cuppas, naps, cuddles… that’s where they’re at!
+So relax about post pregnancy sex… the truth is most women who have given birth have their priorities right: tea, sleep, cuddles.